Skip to content

 Goods receipt

-• Grain (wheat, rye, maize) mainly by coastal motor vessel and barges at the quay
+• Grain (wheat, rye, maize) mainly by coastal motor vessel and barges at the quay (elevator)

 Operating resources

-1a190Flour in bulkUcs, Uacs
+1aFlour in bulkUcs, Uacs

-3a190Mill products for export (via quay)Hs
+2aMill products for export (pallets and sacks, via quay)Hs

-3b210Grain (direct transfer)Tdgs, Uagpps, Tals
+4Grain (direct transfer)Tdgs, Uagpps, Tals, Tms, Klmmvs

 Another idea is to create an adapter to expand the shunting game into a single-track FREMO module showing an industrial connection at a through line.
 It could look like this:

-I am concerned about achieving the necessary precision for the horizontal curved vertical contact surface, as depicted in the drawing.
+I am a bit concerned about achieving the necessary precision for the horizontal curved vertical contact surface, as depicted in the drawing.
 Nevertheless, I find the concept of the curved track’s edge aligning with the segments appealing (referencing the Jigsaw approach, Iain Rice, Layout Design, 2010, page 50).

 Aurora mill main building